mylucidreality/standalone-bosh/README.md

 # DELETE IT ALL!!!!!!
-Delete it and trt again
+Delete it and do it again

 # TODO
-I still need to add gogs
+- I still need to add gogs
-I need to get the central MySQL DB to work with Prometheus I need to add a bosh deployed jumpbox to the process
+- I need to get the central MySQL DB to work with Prometheus
+- I need to add a bosh deployed jumpbox to the process
-I need to add BBR into deployments where its an option I need to see where bosh DNS can improve my design
+- I need to add BBR into deployments where its an option
+- I need to see where bosh DNS can improve my design